EoghanDelaney/pands-project/README.md

 <p align="center">
     <img src='images/graphs/graph_sepWvL.png' width=50%/>
 </p>
 The random distribution of the dataset can only give us an inconclusive result.
 All species of Iris flowers have sepal widths between the range of 2.5cm to 3.5cm, also all species have a sepal length of 4.5cm to circa 5.75cm.
-Therefore this graph is descriptive it is not gleaning any tangible insights.
-If we take a look at the following graph Petal Length Vs Petal Width.
+Therefore this graph is descriptive it is not giving any tangible insights.
+If we take a look at the following graph Petal Length Vs Petal Width:

 <p align="center">
     <img src='images/graphs/graph_petWvL.png' width=50%/>
 </p>

 The above is a very powerful graph taken from the plot matrix.
-As before mentioned the ratio of petal length to petal width can give us an insight into the data.
+As previously mentioned, the ratio of petal length to petal width can give us an insight into the data.
 The graph clearly shows setosa flower in blue on the bottom left hand corner of the graph.
 Any further Setosa measurement taken would be expected in this section of the graph.
-The versicolor and virginica are almost split into two separate groups, however there is small overlap.
+The Versicolor and Virginica are almost split into two separate groups, however there is small overlap.
 It would be fair to assume any larger measurements for both Petal width and length would be Virginica however this is not proven as there is outliers in all dataset.
-The above can be assumed however there is no statistical significance.
+The above can be assumed, however there is no statistical significance.

 #### Radviz & Andrews Curves